paercebal/CodeBook/PREPARE.md

 You can find instruction to install VCPKG on their Github page, here: https://github.com/Microsoft/vcpkg

-I strongly suggest you to use user-wide integration:
+I strongly suggest you to NOT use user-wide integration (it make the C++/CLI project fail at compile time), and if already done, to remove it:

 ```
-.\vcpkg integrate install
+.\vcpkg integrate remove
 ```

 Without that integration, you'll have to rely on an environment variable that